New & Used Honda Civic: In Depth

 GET A FREE PRICE QUOTE

-The Honda Civic is available as either a coupe or compact sedan that is situated below the Accord in the Honda lineup.
+The Honda Civic is offered as either a coupe or compact sedan that sits underneath the Accord in the Honda range.
 Some credit the Civic for establishing the brand’s reputation for reliability.

 Currently, the Honda Civic comes in a wide range of models; the sedan is more practical, the coupe is sportier--especially in its hot-rod Civic Si variation, with a larger engine and performance-tuned suspension.
 There's the frugal Civic Hybrid, rated at 44 mpg; and there's even the Civic Natural Gas version, with cylinders in the trunk for the compressed fuel--the only passenger car sold in the States that runs exclusively on natural gas.